MCP server integration

 -

-Users must have access to the data source.
-If not, it will lead to empty results.
+Users must have at least view access to the data source.
+Otherwise, it may lead to empty results.

 -